gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 ![Exiting interactive shell in colab](/images/colab-bash-exit.png){: .align-center}

 ## 12. Current memory and storage usage
 Colab provides an indicator of RAM and disk usage.
-If you hover over the indicator, you will get an popup with the current usage and the total capacity.
+If you hover over the indicator, you will get a popup with the current usage and the total capacity.

 ![Showing current memory and ram usage in colab](/images/colab-ram-usage.png){: .align-center}